polybar/polybar/README.md

 If you are using **Arch Linux**, you can install the AUR package [polybar-git](https://aur.archlinux.org/packages/polybar-git/) to get the latest version, or
 [polybar](https://aur.archlinux.org/packages/polybar/) for the latest stable release.
 If you create a package for any other distribution, please consider contributing the template.

-If you are using **Void Linux**, there's a [xbps template available](https://github.com/jaagr/void-packages/blob/polybar/srcpkgs/polybar/template) that you could use to build the project.
+If you are using **Void Linux**, you can install [polybar](https://github.com/voidlinux/void-packages/blob/master/srcpkgs/polybar/template) using `xbps-install -S polybar`.
-A [pull-request has been submitted](https://github.com/voidlinux/void-packages/pull/5192) but it is still not merged into the official repositories so I wouldn't hold my breath.

-If you are using **NixOS**, **Polybar** is available in the unstable channel and can be installed with the command `nix-env -iA nixos.polybar`.
+If you are using **NixOS**, polybar is available in the unstable channel and can be installed with the command `nix-env -iA nixos.polybar`.

 ### Dependencies